clener/HackTheNorth/README.md

 This is the repository for Plugable, a project made at Hack the North 2017.

-Click on the video below to see a demo:
+Click [here](https://devpost.com/software/plugable) for the Devpost and click on the video below to see an early live demo:

 [![Video of Project](http://img.youtube.com/vi/7hBXHtQEXkc/0.jpg)](http://www.youtube.com/watch?v=7hBXHtQEXkc)